Dubai Architecture is Definitely ‘To Die For’

-Before visiting the United Arab Emirates, I had seen pictures of the architecture and was blow away.
+The Dubai Architecture blew me away!
+Before visiting the United Arab Emirates, I had seen pictures of the architecture.
+I knew I had to see it up close in person.
 When you boast the tallest building in the world you have a lot to live up to.
 When you see the Burj Khalifa in pictures it looks so impressive, but how would it stand up in person?

 Leaving the airport, I caught a glimpse of the glistening tower.
 And to be honest, I wasn’t that impressed.
 It was just another building standing next to a mass of other skyscrapers.
 But I was wrong.
 I was too far away to realize its true magnitude.

 One afternoon I had lunch at the Dubai Mall at a little Lebanese stall.
 Eating outdoors in a little terrace area, I was able to look up at the Burj Khalifa in close distance for the first time.
 I had to almost arch my neck back to look at the top.
 Finally I could see the true scale of this behemoth of a building.
 And it was so shiny that that it appeared to be covered in a million tiny mirrors.

 Finally, I was able to actually go inside!
 One night, while walking through Dubai Mall, we purchased tickets (about $40 USD) to “At the Top- Burj Khalifa”, the official name of the attraction.
 You could feel your ears pop as you ascended story after story on the elevator.
 Once you finally get to the top, just walking all the way up to the glass windows is scary.
 Everyone was pressed up against the back wall, as if they’d be safer if the glass mysteriously broke.
 It’s as if we all thought we were in the Mission Impossible: Ghost Protocol where Tom Cruise scales the building.
 It’s hard to believe that the building is not even ten years old.
 I would call it a beautiful, glistening giant in the sky.